Appalachian State vs. South Alabama NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Appalachian State and its opponents have combined to score more than 55 points in five of nine games this season.
+- Appalachian State and its opponents have gone over the current 54.5-point total in five of nine games (55.6%) this season.

-- South Alabama's games have gone over 55 points in four of nine chances this season.

-- The two teams combine to average 64.8 points per game, 9.8 more than the over/under in this contest.
+- The two teams combine to score 64.8 points per game, 10.3 more than the over/under in this contest.

-- The 45.4 combined points per game that these two squads have allowed this season are 9.6 fewer than the 55 over/under in this contest.
+- This contest's total is 9.1 points greater than the 45.4 these two squads combine to allow per game this season.

-- The Mountaineers and their opponents have scored an average of 58 points per game in 2021, three more than Saturday's total.
+- The average total in Mountaineers games this season is 58.0, 3.5 points more than Saturday's total of 54.5.

-- The 51.8 PPG average total in Jaguars games this season is 3.2 points fewer than this game's over/under.
+- In 2021, games involving the Jaguars have averaged a total of 51.8 points, 2.7 fewer than this game's set over/under.

 Appalachian State Stats and Trends

-- Appalachian State is 6-2 against the spread and 7-1 overall in games when it records more than 22.1 points.
+- Appalachian State is 6-2 against the spread and 7-1 overall this season when the team puts up more than 22.1 points.

-- When Appalachian State churns out more than 319.9 yards, the team is 6-2 against the spread and 7-1 overall.
+- In games that Appalachian State churns out more than 319.9 yards, the team is 6-2 against the spread and 7-1 overall.

-- The Mountaineers have 13 giveaways this season, while the Jaguars have 18 takeaways .
+- The Mountaineers have turned the ball over 13 times this season, five fewer than the Jaguars have forced (18).

 - Find the latest spread and moneyline odds for Appalachian State at SISportsbook.